 There is no penalty to including a programme with zero places, all the offers matching algorithm will do is skip this choice and move onto your next one.

 Will my choice of preferences affect whether I will receive an offer?

-Whether or not you will be made an offer will be determined solely by your total score, and resulting ranking, and your preferences relative to other candidates.
+The more programmes you include in your preferences, the more likely it is you can be made an offer but the order in which you rank them will not.
+Whether or not you will be made an offer will be determined solely by your total score, and resulting ranking, the number of programmes available and your preferences of these.

 Don't try gaming the offers process